sjlehtin/aesheet/PROJECT_UPDATE.md

 I'm left with a bunch of warnings about anti-patterns in React usage, those need to be sorted also.

+### React 18

+`react-dom/test-utils` starts to generate warnings.
+It is being retired in favor of [Testing Library](https://testing-library.com/docs/react-testing-library/).

 ## Nuked Pipfile

 It was only causing problems.